albertoadami/aws-certified-developer-notes/NOTES.md

 * ***Reduced Redundacny:*** for frequently access without redundancy;
 * ***Glacier:*** for long therm storage, the retrive can take several hours.

 You cannot configure a bucket to be Glacier directly, but only through lifecycle management.
 A ***Lifecycle Policy*** is the process to transit S3 object from a bucket to the Glacier.
-It's a set of rules that automate the migration of objects to different storage clas (disalbed by default).
+It's a set of rules that automate the migration of objects to different storage classess (disalbed by default).

 The lifecycle policy can be used with old file versions, to put old versions in a glacier for example.
 When you add  new rule you need to select if apply that to the current file version or to the previous versions.
 We can also configure the automatic deletion of files after some period from the creation date.

 ***S3 Static Web Hosting*** provides an option for a low cost, highly reliable hosting service for static websites.
-When configuring your static ifle you can specify an index file and an error file.
+When configuring your static site you can specify an index file and an error file.
 You can also configure a custom domain using AWS Route53, instead to use the default AWS domain.

 To setup the bucket as a site hosting you need to go to the properties section inside AWS console.
 To make the site available from the internet we need also to set all the files as public.
 You can also configure CORS on your hosting site.